IreneKilgannon/pands-project/README.md

 It is important to note that correlation does not mean causation.
 This means even though x and y are correlated, x does not necessarily cause y.
 There could be other variables, called [confounding variables](https://www.sciencedirect.com/topics/nursing-and-health-professions/confounding-variable) involved which are related to the variables of interest which could lead to misleading results.

-__Adding a line for best fit__

-Before the correlation coefficient is calculated it is important to create a scatter plot with a line of best fit (also known as a regression line or a trend line) to check if there is a linear or a non-linear relationship between the data points.
+Before the correlation coefficient is calculated it is important to create a scatter plot with a line of best fit (also known as a regression line or a trend line) to verify if there is a linear or a non-linear relationship between the data points.
 The most commonly used method to calculate the correlation coefficient, the [Pearson method correlation](https://www.youtube.com/watch?v=k7IctLRiZmo) is only suitable for linear plots.
 The spread of the data around the regression line indicates if there is good correlation between the variables.
 The data points for variables with a high correlation coefficient will be closer to the trend line.

-The equation of a line is $y = mx + c$, where m is the slope and c is the y-intercept (x = 0).

-The value of the slope of the line does not correlate with the value of the correlation coefficient.
-The correlation coefficient looks at the spread of data around the regression line.
-The sign of the slope does correspond with the sign of the correlation coefficient.
-A postive slope will mean that there is a positive correlation.

-Steps to fit a regression line to a scatter plot with numpy
+Steps to fit a regression line to a scatter plot with numpy:
-1. Convert the two columns to a [numpy array](https://sparkbyexamples.com/pandas/pandas-convert-column-to-numpy-array/)
+1. Convert the two columns to a [numpy array](https://sparkbyexamples.com/pandas/pandas-convert-column-to-numpy-array/).
 2. Use numpy [numpy polyfit](https://numpy.org/doc/stable/reference/generated/numpy.polyfit.html) to fit a straight line between the x-axis data points and the y-axis data points.
 3. Extract the values of m and c from np.polyfit.
-4. The y-axis values for the regression line are generated from the equation of the line, which for this example is `m * sepal_length_array + c`.
+4. The y-axis values for the regression line are generated from the equation of the line, $y = mx +  $, which for this example is `m * sepal_length_array + c`.

 ```python
 # Create a numpy array of the sepal length and sepal width columns
 sepal_length_array = iris['sepal_length'].to_numpy()
 sepal_width_array = iris['sepal_width'].to_numpy()